sadasystems/testobjects/pyutil/README.rst

 and one where the target size matches the download size when no Accept-Encoding header is sent.
 The latter is known as the "identity" file.

+We can support new compression types by simply extending this mechanism.

 Verbosity
 ---------